musergi/gifts/README.md

 # List

+## Books

 - 97 Things Every Programmer Should Know, by Kevlin Henney
 - Enough Rope to Shoot Yourself in the Foot: Rules for C and C++ Programming, by Allen Holub
+- Pattern-Oriented Software Architecture (All volumes)
+- Structure and interpretation of computer programs
+- The mythical man month, by Fred Brooks
+- Your code as a crime scene, by Adam Tornhill

+## Other

 - Raspberry PI 4 8GB
 - The Witcher: Season of storms, by Andrzej Sapkowski (Spanish, Hardcover)
 - PC: Specs around a RTX4070 or RTX4080